Birth Control Pill Prescription

 Birth Control Prescription Options

-Yasmin is a combination oral contraceptive that consists of tablets containing two hormones - drospirenone, a progestin, and ethinyl estradiol, an estrogen.
-Ortho-Tri Cyclen is a combination oral contraceptive that consists of tablets containing norgestimate, a progesterone, and ethinyl estradiol.
-In comparing Ortho-Tri Cyclen Lo versus Yasmin, the estrogen used in the birth control medication is the same while the form of progestin and progesterone is different.
+Yasmin and Yaz are combination oral contraceptives that consist of tablets containing two hormones - drospirenone, a progestin, and ethinyl estradiol, an estrogen.
+Ortho-Tri Cyclen and Estarylla are combination oral contraceptives that consist of tablets containing norgestimate, a progesterone, and ethinyl estradiol.
+Other brand versions of combination medications include Seasonique and Taytulla.
+Other birth control medications include Apri, Balcoltra, Enskyce, Gianvi, Lessina, Pirmella and Sronyx.
+And so, the estrogen used in the birth control medication is sometimes the same while the form of progestin and progesterone is different between brands.

 Birth Control Pills - Sprintec vs Errin